-SECTION 2.4.2 Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each of the provided trainings.
+Section 2.4.3 Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each of the provided trainings.
 Copies of such documentation will be made available to the Missouri Department of Education or any member of the public upon request.

-SECTION 2.5.
+Section 2.5.
 If a staff member who has not completed an approved training program has to physically restrain a student to prevent injury to a student or others in an emergency situation when staff members trained in physical restraint are not available, he or she should ask other students, if present, to request assistance immediately.

-SECTION 2.6.
-Whenever possible, the use of physical restraint on a student shall be monitored by another staff member or administrator.
+Section 2.6.
+The use of physical restraint on a student shall be monitored by another staff member or administrator.
 The use of physical restraint shall be documented by staff or faculty participating in or supervising the restraint for each student in each instance in which the student is restrained.
+A report shall be completed that contains the following information: